kboedges/cybersec-timer/README.md

 # Cyber Security Timer

-Stop a ransomware attach by entering 6 correct passwords within 5 hours; beware the 15-minute penalty for entering a wrong password!
+Stop a ransomware attack by entering 6 correct passwords within 5 hours; beware the 15-minute penalty for entering a wrong password!

 ## Instructions